Gracker/Friends-Circle-Demo-Apks-For-Power-and-Performance-Test/README_EN.md

 - Reduce layout hierarchy, avoid excessive nesting of Item Views
 - Control image loading during scrolling, load images after scrolling stops
-- Avoid excessive computation when filling data in Adapter, complex calculations should be completed in the data preparation stage
+- Avoid excessive computation when filling data in Adapter
-- Complete data transformation operations in the data Bean, such as converting String to SpannableStringBuilder
+- Complete data transformation in data Beans
-- Reduce the number of calls to onMeasure() and onLayout()
+- Reduce calls to onMeasure() and onLayout()
-- Implement View object caching to reduce View creation
+- Implement View object caching

 ## How to Use

 1. Run the `app` module to view the original high-performance Friend Circle implementation
 2. Run the `wechatfriendforperformance` module for performance testing:
-   - Select different load levels
+   - Select any of the 10 load levels
-   - Use Perfetto or other performance analysis tools to collect data
+   - Use Perfetto or other performance analysis tools
-   - Analyze Trace results for performance optimization
+   - Analyze Trace results for optimization
-3. Run the `wechatfriendforpower` module to test power consumption performance
+3. Run the `wechatfriendforpower` module to test power consumption
-4. Run the `wechatfriendforwebview` module to test WebView performance:
+4. Run the `wechatfriendforwebview` module to test WebView performance
-   - Select different load levels
-   - Experience scrolling smoothness under different loads
-   - Scroll to the bottom to test dynamic loading functionality
-5. Run the `wechatfriendforcustomscroller` module to evaluate OEM optimizations without RecyclerView/ListView involvement.
+5. Run the `wechatfriendforcustomscroller` module to evaluate custom scroller
-6. Run the `wechatfriendforrenderstress` module when you need long RenderThread spans (e.g. for GPU/vsync analysis).
+6. Run the `wechatfriendforrenderstress` module for RenderThread analysis

 ## Performance Test Comparison

-By comparing performance under different implementation methods and load levels, the following conclusions can be drawn:
+By comparing performance under different implementation methods and load levels:

-1. Native implementation performs excellently under all load conditions
+1. Native implementation performs excellently under all conditions
-2. WebView implementation performs close to native under light load conditions, but as load increases, performance degradation becomes more apparent
+2. WebView performance degrades more noticeably as load increases
-3. When handling large amounts of data, dynamic loading mechanism can effectively improve user experience
+3. Dynamic loading improves user experience with large datasets
-4. Power consumption tests show that optimized scrolling implementation can significantly extend battery life
+4. Optimized scrolling significantly extends battery life

 ## Special Thanks

-Thanks to the original project author [KCrason](https://github.com/KCrason) for the outstanding work and [razerdp](https://github.com/razerdp) for providing the View caching approach.
-This project has been extended on the original basis, adding dedicated performance, power consumption, and WebView testing modules.
+Thanks to [KCrason](https://github.com/KCrason) for the original project and [razerdp](https://github.com/razerdp) for View caching concepts.

 ## Future Plans

-This project may continue to be updated in the future, including but not limited to:
 - Adding more performance test metrics
 - Improving power consumption test accuracy
 - Implementing emoji matching
-- Implementing phone number matching and other features
-- Adding Compose implementation version to compare more technical solutions
+- Adding more implementation versions

 Star and contributions welcome!